By Arthur Teboul//Updated /8 min read/Roundup

 Typora renders markdown inline as you type.
 Headings, bold text, code blocks, and tables appear formatted the moment you finish typing the syntax — no split pane, no raw source visible unless you toggle source mode deliberately.
 Mermaid diagram support is built in.
 Cross-platform availability covers Mac, Windows, and Linux from a single $14.99 license for three devices.

 Typora runs on Electron.
 That means Chromium under the hood.
-The app weighs roughly 150 MB on disk and consumes 300+ MB RAM at idle — functional on Apple Silicon through a native Electron build but noticeably heavier than tools built with AppKit or SwiftUI that compile directly against Apple frameworks and benefit from hardware-level rendering optimizations exclusive to first-party development toolchains.
+The app weighs roughly 150 MB on disk and consumes 300+ MB RAM at idle.
+A native Electron build ships for Apple Silicon, so performance is workable.
+Still, it is noticeably heavier than tools built with AppKit or SwiftUI.
+Native apps compile directly against Apple frameworks and benefit from system-level rendering optimizations that Electron cannot access.
 Worth it?
 For writers who produce markdown documents daily, the WYSIWYG experience justifies the resource cost.
 For people who mostly read markdown, a dedicated viewer is lighter and cheaper.

 Considering alternatives?
 Our Typora alternative guide covers six options.
 For a broader editor survey, see the best markdown editors for Mac comparison.